nasa/fprime/docs/Design/state-machines.md

 In this section we describe the generated code for instances of state machines that are part of a component _C_.
+This code is part of t of the auto-generated base class for _C_.
 Note that in general there may be any number of instances of any number of state machines.